erfanbashar/ibm-data-analyst/README.md

 About this certification:

-	* Master the most up-to-date practical skills and tools that data analysts use in their daily roles
+	- Master the most up-to-date practical skills and tools that data analysts use in their daily roles
-	* Learn how to visualize data and present findings using various charts in Excel spreadsheets and BI tools like IBM Cognos Analytics & Tableau
+	- Learn how to visualize data and present findings using various charts in Excel spreadsheets and BI tools like IBM Cognos Analytics & Tableau
-	* Develop working knowledge of Python language for analyzing data using Python libraries like Pandas and Numpy, and invoke APIs and Web Services
+	- Develop a working knowledge of Python language for analyzing data using Python libraries like Pandas and Numpy, and invoke APIs and Web Services
-	* Gain technical experience through hands-on labs and projects and build a portfolio to showcase your work
+	- Gain technical experience through hands-on labs and projects and build a portfolio to showcase your work

 Through this certification, in-demand skills like Python, Excel, and SQL were implemented.